GrayWizard12345/Android-Chatting-Application/README.md

-# MobileProgrammingClass_Chat_project
+# Android Chatting Application.
 Mobile programming practice project
 This application is a simple chat application with no standalone backend.
-Information exchange is done through google's Firebase cloud database
+Information exchange is done through google's Firebase cloud database.